K7MDL2/IC-705-BLE-Serial-Example/README.md

       5. Await delivery of the 50W 903 RF pallet.
       6. Await delivery of 120W DC-DC Converter, 12V to 28V @ 5A.
 It is for the 50W 903 PA RF pallet.
       7. Await delivery of the 2W 1296 amp module.
 Required to boost 100mW Xvbtr output up to 1.5W for the external SG-Labs 25W 1296 amp/LNA unit.
-      8. Code for the INA226 V and I sensor.
-      9. code for the SSD1306 compatible OLED display
-      10. 3D print the surface mounted OLED display bezel and run i2c cable through the front panel.
+      8. 3D print the surface mounted OLED display bezel and run i2c cable through the front panel.
 Watch for RFI.

 Dec 24, 2024